Fail with class

 fail = ExceptT . fail

-Surprisingly there used to be an odd duck by the name of ErrorT
+Surprisingly there used to be an odd duck by the name of ErrorT, that had the desired

-, but it was deprecated a while back.
+behavior with respect to MonadFail, but it was deprecated a while back.

 λ> :set -Wno-deprecations